Health and Wellness

 How older adults can eat for health

-While all vitamins and minerals are important, the following nutrients are particularly crucial for seniors to stay healthy and reduce the risk of illnesses such as osteoporosis and heart disease.
-Talk to your health practitioner or a registered dietitian for personalized diet advice, plus rely on trusted sources of information such as your provincial health authority and unlockfood.ca, the website of the Dietitians of Canada.
+While vitamins and minerals are important, the following nutrients are particularly crucial for seniors to stay healthy and reduce the risk of illnesses such as osteoporosis and heart disease.
+Talk to your health practitioner, or a registered dietitian, for personalized diet advice.
+Also, rely on trusted sources such as your provincial health authority and the Dietitians of Canada website.

 Nutrient Where to Find it